Skirmett

 Skirmett is a hamlet in the parish of Hambleden, in Buckinghamshire, England.
 It lies in the Hambleden Valley in the Chiltern Hills, between the villages of Hambleden and Fingest.

+Toponymy

+In 1307, the name was noted as Skiremote, which is believed to derive from the early English words, Scir or shire, and Mot or meeting place.

 History

+Remains of a Roman villa were discovered in the grounds of Poynatts Manor in 1912.

 The simple flint church of All Saints dated from the mid-19th century and has now been deconsecrated and converted into a private house.

-There is a line of brick and timber-framed cottages along one side of the road and a public house, The Frog, formerly known as The Kings Arms.
+There is a line of brick and timber-framed cottages along one side of the road and a public house, The Frog, an 18th-century coaching inn.

 Formerly there was a police presence in the village, and the local policeman was housed with his family in Hope Cottage, but this was sold and is now a private residence.